 Pirita tee 78, Kesklinna linnaosa, Tallinn

-The memorial is dedicated to the Estonian people who suffered from Soviet terror.
-Estonia lost the fifth of its slightly over one million inhabitants, with more than 75,000 assassinated, imprisoned, or deported.
+The memorial is dedicated to the Estonian people who suffered under the Soviet terror.
+Estonia lost the fifth of its population of more than one million inhabitants with more than 75,000 assassinated, imprisoned, or deported.

 Take bus No. 1A, 5, 8, 34A, or 38 to Maarjamäe bus stop.
-When coming by car, you can park on Pirita Road (towards Pirita from the entrance) or in the upper parking lot.
+If you're coming by car, you can park along Pirita Road (towards Pirita from the entrance) or in the parking lot.